Antoine Lacombe

 I will publicly defend my PhD on April 21 at Aix-Marseille School of Economics (AMSE, Aix-Marseille Université)

-Compensate at your own risk: Heterogeneity in compliance with preventive behaviors through the lens of economic and social preferences - A. Lacombe and M. Guillon (2026) - Accepted for publication in the International Journal of Health Economics and Management
+Compensate at your own risk: Heterogeneity in compliance with preventive behaviors through the lens of economic and social preferences - A. Lacombe and M. Guillon (2026) - International Journal of Health Economics and Management

 Thoughts, with a Soundtrack